 The legal team at Roman Austin Personal Injury Lawyers has over five decades of combined experience, and we’ll use it to pursue the compensation you deserve.
 Since our founding in 1996, we’ve helped our clients recover over $120 million in settlements and court awards.

 Don’t give up hope if a driver fled the scene of your collision.
 Let us investigate and help you identify your legal options.
-Contact our personal injury law firm at (727) 815-8442 for a free consultation to discuss your hit & run accident in New Port Richey, Florida.
+Contact our law office in New Port Richey, Florida at (727) 815-8442 for a free consultation to discuss your hit & run accident.